18th Century Painting

 Stubbs is very accurate in anatomical detail, but still shows horses galloping with their four legs flying above the ground.
 This feature, which can be excused one century before the studies of Muybridge, applies here only in the background and provides this work with an undeniable poetic dimension.

-Made around 1765, the oil on canvas for sale by Christie's in London on July 5 is certainly more outstanding.
-It is estimated £ 20M.
+Made around 1765, an oil on canvas was sold for £ 22.4M by Christie's on July 5, 2011.
 This is the portrait of a horse named Gimcrack, who was winning most of the races where he was engaged.

 This broad composition, 102 x 196 cm, simple and effective, is divided into two parts.
 On the left, Gimcrack shows his beautiful profile, surrounded by a coach, a stable boy and a jockey.